Verifiable Smart Contract

 Definition:

-1. A smart contract that includes vLEI-derived cryptographically
+1. A smart contract that includes

-verifiable information about the legal entity(ies) responsible for
+vLEI-derived cryptographically verifiable information about the legal

-its creation or issuance, and audit thereof where relevant, enabling
+entity(ies) responsible for its creation or issuance, and audit

-compromise recovery and prevention mechanisms.
+enhanced fraud prevention, and compromise recovery and prevention

 Usage: